Skip to content

 The sampling can be constrained by the Low-Level Guidance library, part of the Guidance project.
 While TensorRT computes logits (token probabilities) for the next token, the llguidance library computes a set of tokens allowed by the grammar (whether JSON schema, regular expression, or a full context-free grammar (CFG)) in the form of a bitmask.
 When both the logits and bitmask are ready, a custom CUDA kernel applies the mask to the logits, and the result is used for sampling inside of TensorRT-LLM.

 There is no significant startup cost for all realistic sizes of grammars (no measurable impact on time to first token (TTFT)).
-The overhead on generation speed (median time between tokens (TBT)) is typically 1-3%.
-The mask computation takes on the order of 1 ms of single-core CPU time per token per sequence in the batch.
-Thus, with 16 cores and a TBT of around 10 ms, batch sizes of up to 160 are not CPU-bound.
+The overhead on generation speed (median time between tokens (TBT)) is typically 1-3% (and comes mostly from apply masking kernels on the GPU).
+The mask computation takes on the order of 100 us of single-core CPU time per token per sequence in the batch.
+Thus, with 16 cores and a TBT of around 10 ms, batch sizes of up to 1600 are not CPU-bound.
 Typically, the unconstrained TBT is higher at such batch sizes, and more cores are available, so batch size is not a problem in production.

-This approach differs from Outlines (which pre-computes masks, resulting in a startup cost and limits on schema complexity) and is more similar in spirit to llama.cpp grammars, though it is much faster due to the use of a custom lexer with derivative-based regexes, an Earley parser, and a highly optimized token prefix tree.
+This approach differs from Outlines and XGrammar (which both pre-compute masks, resulting in a startup cost and limits on schema complexity) and is more similar in spirit to llama.cpp grammars, though it is much faster due to the use of a custom lexer with derivative-based regexes, an Earley parser, and a highly optimized token prefix tree.

 Requirements